pedrororatto/pedrororatto/README.md

 ## About me

-I'm currently working at Firework Web&Mobile as a Fullstack developer.
+I'm currently working at Jump Tecnologia as a Back-end developer.
 Studying bachelor's degree in information systems at UNESP.
+I have experience in developing small and medium-sized web applications, landing pages with WordPress, APIs and microservices.
 I love creating and participating in projects that impact people in a good way!

 ## Technologies